GiacomoBacchetta/MyAcademy/Computer Vision/Notes.md

 and the step size is commonly known as **learning rate** $\eta$.

 A different version of this method is **Stochastic Gradient Descent** (SGD).

+## Lesson 4 - Introduction to Neaural Networks
+How we saw in the previous lesson, the most useful method used to compute the optimal set of weights W is the gradient descent.
+Also, we said that it is very difficult to compute when the loss function, which is the function to be minimized, become more complex, as in the neural networks.
+To understand the derivative of a complex function, we can think about the computational graphs.
+In fact, a function can be represented by a graph where each operation is a node .
+This is a first approach to the **backpropagation**, a recursive application of the chain derivative rule.
+Thanks to this we will able to identify the exact weight responsbile for a bad prediction, and then modify it.